INFORMSJoC/2023.0484/README.md

 ## data

-The [data](data) folder includes the problem instances and solutions for the working paper "An Exact Algorithm for Robust Drone-Vehicle Routing Problem with Time Windows" written by Jaegwan Joo and Chungmok Lee.

 - UPS Instances: Randomly generated from a real-life use case of UPS in the area of NC, US.
 Refer to Kang and Lee (2020) for details.
 - Solomon Instances: Well-known VRPTW instances by Solomon (1987).